venkateshk111/terraform-beginners-guide/README.md

         - execute the terraform commands to create VPC using vpc.tf and update the command documentation with screenshots
      - 07-Terraform-Resources
         - Terraform resource behavior for  in place update (add tag) destroy and recreate (change AZ)
+    - 08-Terraform-Resource-Meta-Arguments
+        - *for_each* for set creating iam user notes

 - #### Revise following
     - terraform dependency file ?